Getting Involved at UU Falmouth

 As you can see our work is varied and can easily be done from your home and at a variety of dates or times.

-The Stewardship and Finance Committees meet via Zoom at this time.
+The Development and Finance Committees meet via Zoom at this time.
 Each committee is a good place to get to know others by working together – we even have fun and laugh a good bit.

 Finance supports the Governing Board by reviewing financial reports and financial policies.
 We don’t require accounting experience – just understanding numbers and arithmetic is all you need.